Philocoder93/deploy-MEAN-app/README.md

 })
 ```

-What does that look like?

-We need specify to Heroku NOT to use our our local server, and connect to `http://localhost:3001/`.
+We need specify to Heroku *not* to use our our local server, and connect to `http://localhost:3001/`.
 In Rails, the default local server is `http://localhost:3000/`, but we never need to specify that, and Heroku understands to switch to its own server once we push up.
 With this app, we specify what server we want to run, and we therefore need to take that further and specify what server we want run and *when*.

 To do this, we are going to `set` the port to work through either local or production: